 - Appreciation of other forms of interpretation: Students will have acquired at least a basic understanding of how to read and/or interpret other texts and artifacts from the ancient world such as art objects, material remains, monuments, inscriptions, and so on.

-- Knowledge of historical/cultural contexts: Students will be able to reproduce in broad outline the main periods of Greek and Roman history, along with significant events and/or developments in each period.
+- Knowledge of historical and cultural contexts: Students will be able to reproduce in broad outline the main periods of Greek and Roman history, along with significant events and/or developments in each period.
 Students will also be able to demonstrate their awareness of basic literary, philosophical, social, and cultural developments that affect the interpretation of texts, artifacts, and historical events.

 - Proficiency in research methods: Students will be able to produce scholarly work, based on the close study of ancient texts and other materials, that utilizes the latest research methods and resources in the field.

-In our opinion these specific learning outcomes largely conform to the prescriptions set by the APA for the successful undergraduate Classics program.
-The goals are consistent with both the traditional emphases in Classics on language study and philology, while at the same time acknowledge and celebrate the interdisciplinary nature of the field.
-We also believe that these goals are both specific to the discipline of Classics and generally applicable to the development of the sort of critical thinking a liberal arts education is supposed to engender.
-The flexible application of these goals in student assessment should allow for individual student needs.
+In our opinion these specific learning outcomes largely conform to the prescriptions set by the SCS for the successful undergraduate Classics program.
+The goals maintain the traditional emphases in Classics on language study and philology, and simultaneously acknowledge and celebrate the interdisciplinary nature of the field.
+We also believe that these goals are both specific to the discipline of Classics and generally applicable to the development of the critical thinking and analysis that a liberal arts education is supposed to engender.
+The flexible application of these goals in student assessment will allow for individual student needs.

-It should also be noted that Classics at The Claremont Colleges is an intercollegiate program, and so our students and faculty are drawn from four of the five Colleges.
-This presents us with a particular challenge since in many cases we will not be able to assess fully all our students in a given year, or be able to "enforce" these learning outcomes on faculty at the other Colleges.
+Finally, it should also be noted that the Pomona Department of Classics is also part of an intercollegiate Claremont Classics program, with students and faculty drawn from across the 5Cs.
+This program presents us with additional opportunities and with particular challenges, since in many cases we will not be able to assess fully all our students in a given year, or be able to "enforce" these learning outcomes on faculty at the other Colleges.